KC7-Foundation/kc7_data/SpookySweets/spookysweets.xyz.md

 #### First Look at the data...

-The **Spooky Sweets Candy Company** database contains nine tables.
+The **SpookySweets** database contains nine tables.
 Tables contain many rows of similar data.
 For security logs, a single row typically represents a single thing done by an employee or a device on the network at a particular time.

 We currently have nine types of log data.
-As you’ll see in ADX, each log type corresponds to a table that exists in the **Spooky Sweets Candy Company** database:
+As you’ll see in ADX, each log type corresponds to a table that exists in the **SpookySweets** database:

 | **Table Name** | **Description** |
 | ----------- | ----------- |